-See this article for instructions on changing your account settings.
+See Edit my Account Settings for instructions on changing your settings.

 This profile section collects basic information about you, such as your name, date of birth and email address.
 As you complete this profile section, you’ll notice that the information you used to set up your account is already there.
 You can edit this information but here are a few things to note as you work through this profile section.

 Your First Name and Last Name – Please use your legal or given name for these two fields.
 Colleges will use your name to help match different documents submitted on your behalf during the application process.
 You will have other opportunities to add your preferred name and/or other names associated with your personal and academic records.

 Email Address – This is an important account identifier.
 If you change your primary email address at any time, it's important to change your Account Information.
 Instructions for changing your account's email address.

 Preferred Name – This is an optional way for you to tell colleges what you like to be called, if it’s different from your given first name.